Pauan/AutoScroll/README.md

 TODO

 * Use the nice Radiance and Ambiance images provided by a user
-* Disable autoscrolling on Windows (since it has native autoscrolling already) ?
 * Add better scaling (slower when near the disc, faster when away from the disc, like in Firefox)
 * Add configurable scaling
 * Move speed should be 0 = slowest, 10 = fastest